sanctions

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the verb 'Retrieve' and resource 'full record for a single sanctions listing by its ID'.
-Provides ID format and examples.
-Distinguishes from sibling search tools.
+The description clearly states the verb 'Retrieve', the resource 'full record for a single sanctions listing', and the ID format with examples.
+It distinguishes from sibling search tools by focusing on a single known ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.